Drone attack complicates US effort to contain Middle East conflict

 Risk in either direction

 Though tactically handy, these outposts have left U.S. forces vulnerable to attack.
-Earlier this month, several U.S. military personnel in the Anbar province of western Iraq were injured in a missile attack by Iran-backed militias.
+Earlier this month, several U.S. military personnel in the Anbar province of western Iraq were wounded in a missile attack by Iran-backed militias.

-The dilemma, of course, is that shuttering these bases runs risks too.
-Gen. Michael Kurilla, head of U.S. Central Command, warned lawmakers last March, for example, that the Islamic State will return within one to two years without a U.S. presence in Syria.
+The dilemma, of course, is that shuttering these bases runs risks, too.
+Gen. Michael Kurilla, head of U.S. Central Command, warned lawmakers last March, for example, that ISIS will return within one to two years without a U.S. presence in Syria.

-Such tradeoffs were already confronting the Biden administration before this weekend’s attack.
+Such trade-offs were already confronting the Biden administration before this weekend’s attack.
 On Saturday, the U.S. and Iraq held the first session of formal talks that could lead to the withdrawal of the 2,500 U.S. forces currently in Iraq.

 The Islamic Resistance in Iraq claimed victory for this development as the result of its own violent pressure.
 The move proves, the group said in a statement, that “Americans only understand the language of force.”